Adventure trip to the Philippines

 Filipinos lived simple lives under coconut and banana trees and they ran their small businesses.
 These were usually small stores behind wall made of bamboo, where they sold coconuts, or ran their barbecue and cooked from home.
 Very often in the Philippines, the residents grilled meat in front of their homes and they put pots on the table with the food they prepared.
 From the adventurer’s point of view, it was a simple, interesting life, and these were the traditions which I wanted to see.
 That was enough to make me happy.
 On the beaches, Filipinos were usually busy building or renovating fishing boats, or they were fishing.
 Then, there were not only chickens and pork on the grill, but also fish.
 I liked duradu and the flying fish the most.
 The food leftovers did not get wastes, as I was always accompanied by dogs and cats.

 Southern Luzon and the island of Samar were only pleasant and valuable stops, because most of the time with my women I intended to spend on the very popular Bohol and adjacent Panglao.
 We didn’t want to hurry too.
 We were heading to the port of Bato, where we were supposed to board the port of Bohol, but decided that we would stay in Polompon.
 Polompon turned out to be a very nice little town with a good fish market, grilled chicken and a wide selection of exotic fruits.
-Sitting at San Juan beach we ate lansunis, rambutans and mangostine, whilst enjoying the seaview.
+Sitting at San Juan beach we ate exotic fruit of Asia, such as: lansunis, rambutans and mangostine; whilst enjoying the seaview.

 This means that in our seemingly rich and well-supplied Europe, we still don’t have everything.
 We also took a trip to the paradise island of Kalanggaman, with white sand, palm trees, turquoise lagoon and a narrow sandbar.
 Kalanggaman is a perfect island for taking photos for postcards of perfect places.
 In Polompon we had a very nice time, and although we planned to stay only one day, we stayed 3 days.
 The Philippines not only captivates with its beauty and pleasant lifestyle; but it is addictive and makes travelllers want to stay longer.

 Our last place in Leyte was the port town of Bato, where we slept on bamboo beds, ate supper by the sea, and went to a poor village, strolling between small boats.
 Children living in wooden houses on tilts were very interested in us and asked questions, although adults wanted to talk to us too.
 I noticed that in the Philippines, which is a less visited destination, people react with greater interest when they see Whites, than in the more frequently visited countries of the region, what makes the cultural experience more realistic.
 Sometimes all the dark faces were looking at us, what made us feel like snow leopards that escaped from the zoo.
-Our white race is a rare species in the Philippines.
+Our white race is a rare species in the Philippines, although in the European cities too.

 Our meals were usually in roadside places, made of bamboo and palm leaves.
 Before I escorted my women to Tagbilaran, from where they had a flight, we had returned to Panglao, from where we sailed to the island of Balicasag to swim with sea turtles, and to the sandbar partly over water, called the Virgin Island.
 I also took my women to the Hinangdanan water cave, which I do recommend.